-For more information, view the firm’s IAPD page.
+For more information, stop by the Moss Adams Wealth Advisors IAPD page.

-Washington does not have a personal income tax, but the state does levy an estate tax that ranges from 10% to 20%, depending on the size of the estate.
+Washington does not have a personal income tax, but the state levies an estate tax that ranges from 10% to 20%, depending on the size of the estate.
 Residents may also have to pay an inheritance tax if they inherit property from another state that has one.

-No. While most financial planners provide basic retirement planning, it’s not the primary focus for every advisor.
-If that’s important to you, make sure that you ask potential advisors if that’s a service they offer before you start working with them.
+No. While many of the firms on our list of the best financial advisors in Seattle provide basic retirement planning, it’s not the primary focus of every advisor.
+If retirement planning is important to you, make sure that you ask potential advisors if that’s a service they offer before you start working with them.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.